DerGuru/The-Resonant/Chapters/P2-15 - Archive Sabotage.md

 Tape robot arms did their ballet.
 Jason’s request queue looked like it was trying to order soup in a language it barely remembered.
 A cartridge slid into the drive with the frank dignity of a bus seat.

-He initiated a targeted restore of three deleted collections—street cams facing Mill‑4, transit telemetry for a five‑hour window around the river detour, and a set of innocuous permit scans that had gone *poof* without leaving a note.
+He initiated a targeted restore of three deleted collections - street cams facing Mill‑4, transit telemetry for a five‑hour window around the river detour, and a set of innocuous permit scans that had gone *poof* without leaving a note.

 Lina kept watch at the door with casual competence: one eye on the corridor, one on a printed floor plan folded with the kind of care that means you’d rather not unfold it under stress.